China’s economy is in bad shape. Can its ‘whatever-it-takes’ stimulus effort turn things around? - KESQ

 “This time is different,” HSBC economists led by Jing Liu said last week in an investor note, which called the press conference unusual.
 “Everything seems like it’s happening all at once.
 But it’s still just the beginning.”

-The investment bank is expecting Beijing to announce one trillion yuan ($142 million) worth of fiscal spending on consumer products or large construction projects, which will directly stimulate the economy.
+The investment bank is expecting Beijing to announce one trillion yuan ($142 billion) worth of fiscal spending on consumer products or large construction projects, which will directly stimulate the economy.

 Another one trillion yuan may be set aside for recapitalizing banks or helping indebted local governments to issue bonds.
 The latter won’t give a direct boost to the economy but could help avoid financial risk, HSBC added.

-Note: Correction: An earlier version of this story incorrectly stated the US dollar conversion for 1 trillion yuan.
-It is $142 billion.